Fix: Windows 10 Takes Forever to Shutdown

 Now Windows will check all of your sectors one by one and determine if there is any problem with the drive.
 If your drive is corrupted, you can always repair it using the Error Checking utility.
 If it’s a minor problem, it will be fixed and the bad sectors will be isolated.
 However, if it is physical damage, you might have to go to your nearest repair shop and get your machine inspected.

-If you can’t pinpoint the services which are causing the delay while shutting down, we can navigate to Event Viewer and check the log to get an idea.
+If you can’t pinpoint the services that are causing the delay while shutting down, we can navigate to Event Viewer and check the log to get an idea.

-1. Right click on the Windows button present at the bottom left side of the screen.
+1. Right-click on the Windows button on the bottom left side of the screen.
 Select Event Viewer from the list of options available.

-1. Now Navigate to the following path using the navigation pane present at the left side of the screen.
+1. Now navigate to the following path using the navigation pane on the left side of the screen.

 Applications and Services Logs\Microsoft\Windows\Diagnostics-Performance\Operational

-1. Now right click on Operational present at the left side of the screen and select “Filter Current Log” from the list of options available.
+1. Now right-click on Operational on the left side of the screen and select “Filter Current Log” from the list of options available.

-2. Now type “203” in the dialogue box of Event ID and press Ok.
+2. Type “203” in the dialogue box of Event ID and press Ok.
 This will filter all the logs and only show logs related to the shutdown process in Windows.

 1. Now, look through the list.
-Windows will be showing only those processes which have the tag “This service caused a delay in the system shutdown process”.
-You will be able to see the name of services slowing down your computer’s shut down in the General tab.
+Windows will be showing only those processes with the tag “This service caused a delay in the system shutdown process”.
+You will be able to see the names of services slowing down your computer’s shutdown in the General tab.
 Look for “File Name” and “Friendly Name” to determine the identity of the processes responsible.

-The information you extract here can easily lead you to any services which cause a delay to your shut down process.
+The information you extract here can easily lead you to any services causing a delay in your shutdown process.
 In this example, the VPN service took a lot of time to shut down and was one of the reasons your computer was stuck in the Shutting Down phase.
 If you have the software installed and don’t actually use it that often, it is best to disable it.

-Some services might be system services and you can’t uninstall them, unfortunately.
-But most of the time the services conflicting with the shutdown process are user installed.
-Navigate to the Control Panel, click on Uninstall Programs and search for the program there.
-You can easily uninstall it by right clicking and select the Uninstall option.
+Some services might be system services which you can’t uninstall, unfortunately.
+But most of the time, the services conflicting with the shutdown process are user-installed.
+Navigate to the Control Panel, click on Uninstall Programs, and search for the program there.
+You can easily uninstall it by right-clicking and selecting the Uninstall option.

-Windows has a protocol to allow the applications to shut down themselves for a period of time before it force closes them.
+Windows has a protocol to allow the applications to shut down themselves for a period before it force closes them.
 This time window is called WaitToKillServiceTimeoutValue.
-It sends a “Windows is shutting down” message to all the services and applications so they can save the work and close themselves.
-It then waits for a period of time before it closes them itself.
+It sends a “Windows is shutting down” message to all the services and applications so they can save their work and close themselves.
+It then waits for a period before it closes them itself.

-By default, Windows waits 5 seconds after you click “Shut down” before it interferes itself.
+By default, Windows waits 5 seconds after you click “Shut down” before it intervenes.
 If all the background services shut down themselves before the 5-second window, it will shut down immediately.
 If not, it will force them to close and then shut down.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control